David Mead (musician)

 David Worth Mead (born September 3, 1973) is a Nashville-based pop singer-songwriter.
-Over the years he has toured extensively, headlining as well as opening shows for John Mayer, Fountains of Wayne, Ron Sexsmith, Liz Phair, Joe Jackson, and Shelby Lynne.
+Over the years, he has toured extensively, headlining as well as opening shows for John Mayer, Fountains of Wayne, Ron Sexsmith, Liz Phair, Joe Jackson, and Shelby Lynne.

-Biography and album releases
+Early life

-Born to a traveling-salesman father and schoolteacher mother, David Mead's family moved often during his childhood, mostly around the southern United States, before settling in Nashville, Tennessee, in 1986.
-As a kid, he sang in the church choir and school productions like The Sound of Music.
-When he was 13, he got his first guitar and was soon writing his own songs; three years later, he was gigging out professionally.
-His travels eventually took him to Nashville, where he played in bands such as Verdant Green; Blue Million; and Joe, Marc's Brother.
-Drawing on a wide range of influences, from the Beatles and Broadway to the Police and Rufus Wainwright, Mead has honed a highly melodic and emotionally direct style of pop.
+David Worth Mead was born on September 3, 1973 in Syosset, New York, to a traveling salesman father and a schoolteacher mother.
+Mead's family moved often during his childhood, mostly around the southern United States, before settling in Nashville, Tennessee, in 1986.
+As a child, he sang in a church choir and in school productions like The Sound of Music.
+When he was 13, he got his first guitar and was soon writing his own songs; three years later, he was gigging professionally.
+In Nashville, he played in bands such as Verdant Green, Blue Million, and Joe, Marc's Brother.

+Career

 The Luxury of Time

 Mead moved to New York City in 1997 and signed a major-label deal with RCA Records the following year.
-The initial sessions for his debut – three songs recorded with Gus Dudgeon (Elton John, XTC) – proved unsuccessful and were scrapped.
-Mead then regrouped with producers Peter Collins (the Cardigans, Rush) and Jason Lehning (Emerson Hart, Alison Krauss), and between October of '98 and February of '99 cut The Luxury of Time.
-"The title came from the fact that I had all of my life up to that point to write the songs," Mead said.
-Indeed, the album's 13 songs were culled from 32 demos.
-Released in the fall of '99, the album garnered strong critical response and featured performances from Rusty Anderson (Paul McCartney), Kenny Aronoff (John Mellencamp, Smashing Pumpkins), and Paul Deakin (The Mavericks).
+The initial sessions for his debut – three songs recorded with Gus Dudgeon (Elton John, XTC) – were deemed unsuccessful and were scrapped.
+Mead then regrouped with producers Peter Collins (the Cardigans, Rush) and Jason Lehning (Emerson Hart, Alison Krauss), and between late 1998 and early 1999, they cut The Luxury of Time.
+Mead said that "The title came from the fact that I had all of my life up to that point to write the songs,".
+The album's 13 songs were culled from 32 demos.
+Released in September 1999, the album featured performances from Rusty Anderson (Paul McCartney), Kenny Aronoff (John Mellencamp, Smashing Pumpkins), and Paul Deakin (The Mavericks).